ryanspletzer/ryanspletzer.github.io/_posts/2024-04-28-a-no-nonense-guide-to-setting-up-python-environments.md

 this writing.
 (Apple notably stopped bundling Python 3 with the base operating system in favor of this approach.)

-You more than likely want to be able to try newer versions than that which comes with the Xcode tools -- for example, the version on my machine is 3.9.6, but the latest version available is 3.12.3.
+You more than likely want to be able to try newer versions than that which comes with the Xcode tools -- for example, the version on my machine that came with XCode tools is 3.9.6, but the latest version available is 3.12.3.

 One way to get a new version of Python is to install it via Homebrew directly, but *you do not have to do it this way* -- instead you can install it via `pyenv` explicitly.